Central Virginia

 • 00:16:26

-is kind of maybe really kind of helping as we move through the next six to seven months, helping to chart that path towards the 26th general assembly.
+It's kind of maybe really kind of helping as we move through the next six to seven months, helping to chart that path towards the 26th General Assembly.

 • 00:16:38